adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Individual competitions are held on 500pc unreleased Ravensburger puzzles, and competitors have an hour and a half to either complete or finish as much of the puzzle as possible.

 Michael made the finals, and I did not.
-He will be at table 126.
-You will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/individual/final).
+He was at table 126, and you can see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/individual/final).
+He finiahed the puzzle in 1:06:58, securing 156th place.

-The final competition will happen at 11:00am ET on Sunday, March 29, 2026 and will be live streamed below.
+The final competition happened at 11:00am ET on Sunday, March 29, 2026 and the recording is below.

 <div class="embed is-widescreen">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/ta61R8tPWmI?si=DBurWp25-B0CGDi-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>